 Candidates can take courses at other institutions on a needs-basis.
 Internal candidates can budget for these courses in the SHE PhD budget.
-External candidates have to fund these courses from their own budget or apply for the SHE scholarship Coursework at PhD level.
+External candidates have to fund these courses from their own budget or apply for a SHE scholarship.